Guidelines for Student Professional Development Fund

 - Meet with a career counselor to review one’s resume and discuss one’s career path.

 Second- and third-year students can access the SPDF after having met a single requirement: one meeting with a CSO career counselor lasting approximately 20 minutes.
 The purpose of the meeting is for the student to check in, discuss his or her job search strategy, and discuss how to spend funds appropriately in order to secure meaningful employment.

 When a student has completed all of the requirements, the CSO will notify the Office of Finance and Budget (OFB) that the student is eligible to access the SPDF.
 The OFB is located on the 4th floor in the Administrative office.

 - Travel expenses and fees to attend professional conferences, bar association events, CLE programs

 - Membership in bar associations (specialty, affinity bar associations) as well as sections of bar associations where free membership is already gifted.
-Note: All Drexel Law students receive free membership in the Pennsylvania Bar Association, Philadelphia Bar, and the American Bar Association Law Student Division
+Note: All the Kline School of Law students receive free membership in the Pennsylvania Bar Association, Philadelphia Bar, and the American Bar Association Law Student Division

 - Inns of Court membership fees